 “Hello?”
 Marcus’ cold voice, absent of emotion, came through the speaker.

-“Hello handsome,” Tabitha said as though they were having a pleasant conversation elsewhere.
+“Hello honey,” Tabitha said as though they were having a pleasant conversation elsewhere.
 “How are you?”

 “Fine,” was the eldest triplet’s cool reply.

 Things were not fine.
 Men, women – colleagues of the Heaths – were screaming and crying out.
 Above the music they could hear a woman’s gargling shriek that sounded as though she was being gutted.

 “Marcus, handsome, negotiations here are starting to get a bit sticky.
 Could you show these people just how fucking serious I am?”

 “Alright, take a look to the window there and you will see what your other option is,” said Tabitha to the group.